 The slot-time-out values of all messages’ communication state within every burst should be the same.

 Messages should be transmitted alternately on AIS 1 and AIS 2.

+If Message 1 and Message 14 are separated by a multiple of 75 slots and the gap is under 450 slots, they should be deemed to have originated from the same transmitter.
+The association timeout for linking Message 1 and Message 14 shall be 8 minutes.

 Figure A8-2